thoth-tech/documentation/docs/OnTrack/Staff Grant Extension/DESIGN.md

   Associate each record with the relevant student and staff member.
 Utilize Ruby on Rails' ORM (Object-Relational Mapping) for seamless data management.

-#### _User Authentication and Authorization:_
+#### _User Authentication and Authorisation:_

-Implement user authentication and authorization to secure the feature:
+Implement user authentication and authorisation to secure the feature:

 - **Authentication:** Leverage existing authentication mechanisms to ensure only authenticated staff members access the "Grant Extension" functionality.

-- **Authorization:** Apply access controls to authorize staff members based on their roles and permissions.
-This guarantees data security and minimizes unauthorized access.
+- **Authorisation:** Apply access controls to authorise staff members based on their roles and permissions.
+This guarantees data security and minimizes unauthorised access.

 The successful integration of the frontend and backend components ensures the seamless operation of the feature.
 Staff members interact with the frontend form, which triggers backend processes to